Gledwill History, Family Crest & Coats of Arms

 Early History of the Gledwill family

-Another 191 words (14 lines of text) covering the years 160 and 1600 are included under the topic Early Gledwill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gledwill research.
+Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Gledwill History in all our PDF Extended History products and printed products wherever possible.

 Gledwill Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Gledwill has been spelled many different ways, including Gledall, Gledhill, Gladhill, Gladhall and others.
+Gledwill has been spelled many different ways, including Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.

 Early Notables of the Gledwill family (pre 1700)